alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

 <!--more-->

-It's been awhile since I've written Android code (I've spent a majority of the past year building Android developer tools like [Shape Shifter][shapeshifter-github] and [avdo][avdo-github]), so the other day I challenged myself to rewrite parts of the screen as an exercise. **Figure 1** shows a side-by-side comparison of Google Expeditions' field trip selector screen and the resulting sample app I wrote (available on [GitHub][adp-nested-scrolling-github] and [Google Play][adp-nested-scrolling-play-store]).
+It's been awhile since I've written Android code (I've spent a majority of the past year building Android developer tools like [Shape Shifter][shapeshifter-github] and [`avocado`][avocado-github]), so the other day I challenged myself to rewrite parts of the screen as an exercise. **Figure 1** shows a side-by-side comparison of Google Expeditions' field trip selector screen and the resulting sample app I wrote (available on [GitHub][adp-nested-scrolling-github] and [Google Play][adp-nested-scrolling-play-store]).

 <!-- Figure 1 -->